 The JPM’s role is as a gateway between those working in the mathematical sciences community and a range of interest groups from government departments, agencies and Parliament through science, engineering, business and financial bodies to schools and college, universities, their students and beyond.

 It responds to media enquiries and puts out press releases, but also works to keep other organisations informed of mathematics issues.
-The MPU provides a resource for anyone wishing to access the mathematics community by maintaining an up to date list of experts.
+The JPM provides a resource for anyone wishing to access the mathematics community by maintaining an up to date list of experts.

 - meeting with a wide range of journalists, science organisations and lobby groups

 - setting up meetings with MPs with an interest in the mathematical sciences and universities

 - worked with exhibitors at the Royal Society's Summer Science Exhibition to produce a series of leaflets called 'The Maths Inside'.

 - Maths Inside 2009 (Nature's raincoats, The palaeodetectives, Snapdragon's tale)

 - Maths Inside 2010 (The Hidden Complexities of Ice, How do insects find their way home?, Nanoscale science)

 - providing publicity for a range of events